Chizobaeze/vpc_peering_using_terraform/README.md

 # VPC_PEERING_USING_TERRAFORM

-At first, these two environments couldn't talk to each other.
-This made testing harder and slower.
-Developers had to copy staging services into Quest, and testers couldn’t check early changes easily.
+At StellarTech, development was slowed because our testing environment, **Quest**, couldn’t access staging services in **Arena**.
+Developers had to copy services manually, and testers couldn’t check early changes easily.

-To fix this, a VPC peering connection was set up.
-This created a secure link between the two environments.
-Now, Quest can access services in Arena, and testers can see changes sooner.
-With better communication, development and testing became faster, easier, and more efficient.
-Peering helped both teams work better together.
+We solved this by setting up a VPC peering connection, creating a secure link between Quest and Arena.
+Now, testers can see updates sooner, and development cycles are faster and more efficient.
+This simple connection boosted collaboration and helped our teams deliver higher-quality features, quicker.
 # Quest-Arena VPC Peering

 This repository contains the Terraform infrastructure code for establishing a **secure VPC peering connection** between the following environments: